SiliconLabs/wisun-br-linux-docker/README.md

 Bugs and limitations
 --------------------

+### I want to use this architecture for production

+By default, this docker uses a method called Neighbor Discovery Proxy (NDP Proxy).
+It works with most of IPv6 network topologies without touching the network infra.
+However, it does not scale very well and you may found limitations in corner cases.
+For production, prefer the subnet mode (aka Prefix Delegation) or even better use DHCPv6-PD protocol (not presented in this docker).

 ### I have no IPv6 network

 This project does not aim to provide IPv6 connectivity.
 If your ISP does not